buschNT/KISS_camera/README.md

 You might need to choose your python version:
 `$ C:\...\python.exe -m pip install -e .`

-I recommend a virtual environment.
+I use a virtual environment.